api3dao/oev-docs/docs/oev/searchers/index.md

 These endpoints are public, and also used by API3 DAO push oracle - so there is tight competition - something which searchers are already used to.

-The existing MEV bot can utilize this off-chain open source data and making a base feed update on-chain whenever there is OEV to be captured.
+The existing MEV bot can utilize this off-chain open source data and make a base feed update on-chain whenever there is OEV to be captured.
 Refer to [dAPIs Reference](/dapis/reference/understand/#dapis) for more details.

 One advantage of using this data is that searchers can easily simulate the data feed update (which is permissionless for base feeds) and to more easily determine the liquidation opportunities.
-This is a direct improvement over monitoring values of the data sources and predicting the next oracle update.
+This is a direct improvement over monitoring data source values and predicting the next oracle update.

 This solution is also a perfect backup in case OEV is down or in maintenance, because dAPIs are decentralized with great uptime.